 Related: Best Summer Jobs

 A camping groundskeeper is someone who maintains the facility and keeps up the campgrounds.
 This could include ensuring campers leave the place clean and safe by dousing campfires appropriately and picking up their trash.
 A groundskeeper is also responsible for the upkeep of any amenities provided to campers.

 As the groundskeeper, it is easier for you to stay at the site while on shift so that you can address any issue quickly.

 If you have a heavy-duty truck that has the ability to haul large campers to campsites, then you can get paid to camp.
 Follow the customer’s directions to the campsite, help them set up the camper, and pitch a tent nearby.
 Once their vacation is over, you can use your truck to haul the travel trailer back to their home.
 You will get paid for your services plus enjoy a night or two tent-camping out in nature.

-Related: How to Get Paid to Deliver Food
+Related: How to Get Paid to Get Your CDL